What we’re about.

 Ryan Chen

-Ryan Chen is a low brass musician living in Cambridge, MA.
-He received bachelor's degrees in Euphonium Performance and Industrial & Operations Engineering from the University of Michigan and a master's degree in Management Science & Engineering from Stanford University.
-After 4 seasons working for the Orlando Magic in basketball analytics, Ryan is now a second-year law student at Harvard Law School.
+Ryan Chen is a low brass musician living in New York City.
+He graduated from Harvard Law School in May 2024 after working for 4 seasons in basketball analytics for the Orlando Magic.
+Previously, Ryan received bachelor's degrees in Euphonium Performance and Industrial & Operations Engineering from the University of Michigan and a master's degree in Management Science & Engineering from Stanford University.

 Currently, Ryan plays euphonium and arranges works in the low brass ensemble Isomer Quartet.
 He is also an avid arranger for low brass and New Orleans-style brass band.
 Previously, he served on the staff for the Winter Park High School "Sound of the Wildcats" Marching Band for 3 seasons, coached low brass students at various high schools and middle schools in Central Florida and the San Francisco Bay Area, maintained a private teaching studio, and interned for 3 seasons at Stanford Live, working in programming & engagement and marketing.

-Ryan has performed with a wide variety of ensembles, including the University of Michigan Symphony Band, River City BrassBrass Band of Central FloridaNew England Brass Band, and the University of Michigan Jazz Ensemble.
+Ryan has performed with a wide variety of ensembles, including the Harvard New Music Ensemble, Harvard Jazz Ensemble, University of Michigan Symphony Band, River City BrassBrass Band of Central FloridaNew England Brass Band, and the University of Michigan Jazz Ensemble.
 He has also performed in, led, and managed BlueLine Brass Band, a New Orleans-style brass band based in Ann Arbor, Michigan.
 He has also received accolades at several solo competitions, including the Leonard Falcone International Euphonium & Tuba Festival, the International Tuba Euphonium Conference, the Concours International de Saxhorn Euphonium Tuba de Tours et Chambray-lès-Tours and the International Women's Brass Conference.

 Ryan’s primary teachers are Gail RobertsonFritz Kaenzig, and Ken Amis.